Site Logo

 Are there facilities for Wi-Fi, charging batteries, hot showers, and communication?

-Are guide and porter compulsory for the Everest view trek or solo is fine?
+Are Guide and Porter compulsory for the Everest view trek or solo is fine?

 • Get good quality trekking gear: Invest in good quality trekking shoes, a waterproof jacket and pants, warm layers, a good quality backpack, and a good quality sleeping bag.